damianza/orchardpublishing/README.md

-# orchardpublishing
+# Orchard Publishing

-Home of Orchard Publishing
+List of hacks and how-to's for digital book and publishing tools.
+Just for fun and to share.